 I am a perpetual student of the multi-layered science of nutrition and community health issues.
 I have degrees in Nutrition and Community Health from Cornell University and SUNY Cortland respectively.
 I am certified as a Master Community Health Education Specialist and have a Health Education Certification from the Kripalu Center for Yoga and Health.
 Having worked for Ob/Gyn practices, WIC programs, a college Health Services Department, a university-based Medical Center, a large Community Health Center and a state health department I have developed specializations in women’s health issues, prenatal care, diabetes and eating struggles.
 The good fortune has been mine to have served people from all over the world and from many different life paths.
 I care deeply about the individual who sits before me and about national and global health issues as well.

-I welcome your thoughts and sharings, so please feel free to leave a comment where indicated on the post.
-I can also be reached at firstname.lastname@example.org and am available for consultation through my private practice Lifeseeds Nutrition Counseling.
+I welcome hearing from you, so please feel free to leave a comment where indicated on the post.
+I can also be reached at firstname.lastname@example.org.